andrunovostavskyi/Book_MVC/README.md

 ## License

-This project is open-source and available under the MIT License.
+This project is open-source.
 Feel free to use and modify it for your own purposes.

 ---